 As with all punctuation marks, parentheses should not be overused.
 If you scan through a piece of writing and parentheses are liberally sprinkled about, they are not being used effectively or properly.
 A good rule of thumb is that making nonessential statements from time to time can be a good thing, but you shouldn’t overdo it because that means you’re not sticking with your main message.

 Parentheses are also used to add supporting or supplemental information.
-For example, during election season, you’ll notice that Senators’ political parties and state of origin are often presented in parentheses:
+For example, a senator’s political party and state of origin are often presented in parentheses (and separated with a hyphen):

 Name of Senator (I – CA)